Tilman-Burghoff/acoustic-sensing/README.md

 This can be done by running the config_usb4_mic_array.sh script in the usb_4_mic_array folder created during updating the firmware.

+Make sure that you source your ros installation and export the relevant IPs in the terminal where you run the main.py script.

 ### Architecture
 The relevant modules are split into 4 files. ros_controller.py handles the communication with the panda_ha instance on the control-PC. audio_recorder.py serves as a wrapper around